 You want a simple list of options to choose from.
 You want to know price and rating.
 You want to see pictures and get a feel for the experience.
 But you don’t want to go looking for all of these things, you want them to already be there waiting for you.

 Finding the right online booking site can be a pain.
 Just because it’s one of the most advertised, doesn’t mean it’s all that good.
 In fact, a lot of the mainstream travel booking sites don’t even make our list.
 Their layouts are confusing, their color schemes are nightmarish and navigation takes years.

-But if you’re looking for a website that will make booking your next travel vacation a piece of cake, these 10 hotel booking sites are your dream come true -- and may even inspire other industries to create booking platforms that put a user's needs first.
+But if you’re looking for an effective website that will make booking your next travel vacation a piece of cake, these 10 hotel booking sites are your dream come true -- and may even inspire other industries to create booking platforms that put a user's needs first.